josegonzalez/python-github-backup/README.rst

 The starred normal repo cloning (``--all-starred``) argument stores starred repos separately to the users own repositories.
 However, using ``--starred-gists`` will store starred gists within the same directory as the users own gists ``--gists``.
 Also, all gist repo directory names are IDs not the gist's name.

+Note: ``--starred-gists`` only retrieves starred gists for the authenticated user, not the target user, due to a GitHub API limitation.

 Skip existing on incomplete backups
 -----------------------------------